MicrocontrollersDev/MigratingToLatest/README.md

     - If you are on Windows, use either the `.JAR` version on the left or the `.EXE` version of the installer on the right.
     - If you are on any other operating system or the `.EXE` version is not working for you, then use the `.JAR` version on the left.
 2. Run the installer.
     - If you are using the `.EXE` version of the installer, simply double click the file.
-You may get a popup blocking you from running the installer and saying that "Windows protected your PC"; if so, then click on `More info` and then `Run anyway`.
+You may get a popup blocking you from running the installer and saying that "Windows protected your PC"; if so, click on `More info` and then `Run anyway`.
     - If you are using the `.JAR` version, you will need to have Java installed on your device.
-If you have Java installed, then double click the downloaded file to run the installer.
+If you have Java installed, double click the downloaded file to run the installer.
 If you don't, then follow these steps:
         1. Go to the [Java downloads page](https://adoptium.net/?variant=openjdk17&jvmVariant=hotspot) and download the version of Java corresponding to your device.
         2. Run the Java installer by double clicking it.
         3. Do whatever the installer tells you to do.